-Student Lot:
+Student Lot

-- A parking permit is required and must be displayed to park in the student lot. - Permits can be purchased from the front office during school hours. - Students will be assigned parking space upon the purchase of a parking permit. - Parking entrance will be locked by 9:00 a.m.
+- A parking permit is required and must be displayed - Permits can be purchased from the front office during school hours - Students are assigned a parking space upon permit purchase. - Lot gates close by 9:00 a.m. - Late arrivals must park on the street

-Street Parking:
+Street Parking